TREASURIES-Two-year yield dips below key Fed rate for first time since 2008

 By Kate Duguid

-NEW YORK, Jan 3 (Reuters) - The U.S. two-year Treasury note yield dropped below 2.4 percent on Thursday afternoon, reaching parity with the federal funds effective rate for the first time since 2008.
+NEW YORK, Jan 3 (Reuters) - The U.S. two-year Treasury note yield dropped below 2.4 percent on Thursday, reaching parity with the federal funds effective rate for the first time since 2008.

 The fed funds effective rate, which was 2.4 percent on Thursday, moves within the Federal Reserve’s key policy range of 2.25 to 2.5 percent.
 The market move suggests investors believe the U.S. central bank will not be able to continue to tighten monetary policy as its forecast suggests, after having lifted benchmark interest rates four times in 2018.